awsdocs/amazon-transcribe-developer-guide/doc_source/clm-transcription.md

 1. Choose **Next**\.

-1. Enable any of the available features for your transcription job that you want to use\.
+1. Enable any of the available features you want to use for your transcription job\.

 1. Choose **Create**\.